jeremybrunetML/MLJobScheduler/README.md

 # MarkLogic and Data Hub scheduler

-This application will allow you scehdule workflow on Marklogic Datahub marklogic datahub
+This application will allow you schedule workflow on Marklogic Datahub marklogic datahub

 ## Install

 * 1 - install lombok plugin for vs code
-* 2 - replace the datahub path in the application.yml
+* 2 - copy the dhf folder into yours
 * 3 - use main gradle task (build / clean / run)
 * 4 - you can use either gradle run or java -jar build/libs/datahub-scheduler.jar